jakelee0711/APOBEC3/README.md

 # APOBEC3
-Script used for APOBEC3-associated mutation analysis
+This is a repository for custom script used in the APOBEC3-associated mutation analysis (Cheong et al.)